Introduction

 The alternative names of Face Cards are as follows:

-Painted Cards: Painted Cards was used to define the illustrated images of Kings, Queens, and Jack on the cards.
+- Painted Cards: Painted cards were used to define the illustrated images of kings, queens, and jacks on the cards.
 This name is not used considerably anymore.

-Here's how face cards in a deck are utilized in popular card games -
+Here's how face cards in a deck are utilised in popular card games:

 Poker